Before I hand over this guide to you about using VBA to create a pivot table, let me confess something.

 Use above code to insert a data field in your pivot table.
 I have used Amount as a data field but you can change it as per your need.
 You can also format numbers as per your need.
 And, If you are using more than one data fields you have to define their positions as well.

 Now, it’s time to give a final touch of formatting.

-By using above code, I have applied row strips & Pivot Style Medium 9.
-And, my pivot table is ready.
+By using above code, you can apply row strips and Pivot Style Medium 9.
+And, your pivot table is ready.

 Download Sample File

-Use VBA code to create pivot table if you are getting bored by creating pivot tables again & again.
+You can use VBA code to create pivot table if you are getting bored by creating pivot tables again and again.
 This code can help you like a magic.

 Now tell me one thing.
 Have you ever used VBA to create a pivot table?

 Please share your experience with me in the comment box.
 Also, share if you faced any problem while this code.